 Whether you’re inclined to shop or not, the biggest of its kind, Dubai Mall, is massive.
 Over 1200 outlets, this enormous mall will wow you with its many exciting and entertaining sections such as Dubai Aquarium and Underwater Zoo, Dubai Ice Rink, KidZania, VR Park, and more.
 This mall is adjacent to Burj Khalifa and has attractions like Souk Al Bahar and Dubai Fountain nearby.

-For those who don’t know, the choreographed water and light Dubai Fountain show is the highest fountain show in the world.
+The choreographed water and light Dubai Fountain show is the highest fountain show in the world for those who don’t know.
 And you don’t have to spend a single penny to watch this spellbinding show.

 Set out on a shopping spree

 Shopping in Dubai knows no limits with some of the most lavish malls on the planet.
 Dubai malls hail the coolest designer outlets and offer up the most attractive traditional Arabian bazaars (souks) to its credit.
 Be it Dubai Mall, Mall of the Emirates, Ibn Battuta Mall, Burjuman Centre, Dubai Festival City Mall, or Wafi Mall, each of the city’s more than 70 shopping malls are magnificent and wondrous.
 You’ll find flagship stores of almost all famous brands in each mall.

 You can dig deeper into Dubai’s retail scene by heading to its timeless souks Gold Souk, Textile Souk, and Perfume Souk.
 Now, if you don’t know where to shop or what to shop for, sign up for a professionally organized shopping tour.

 Embark on a Dhow Cruise

 A Dhow Cruise gives you a unique chance to see Dubai’s skyline from the water.
 More than that, it lets you enjoy an exciting sail onboard a dhow (traditional wooden vessel), which was formerly used for fishing and pearl farming in ancient times.
-Breathtaking views, along with good food and awesome Tanura show, promise you an unforgettable evening in Dubai.
+Breathtaking views, along with good food and an awesome Tanura show, promise you an unforgettable evening in Dubai.
 The cruise typically starts after sunset, and the duration is approximately two hours.
 Dhow cruise locations include Dubai Creek, Dubai Marina, and Dubai Canal.

 Tour at least one theme park